jtv/libpqxx/BUILDING-configure.md

 install the `libpq` library.
 This is the official C client library for PostgreSQL that allows `libpqxx` to communicate with the database backend server.
 Methods for installing the `libpq` library will vary depending on your operating system and individual setup.
-Make sure to install the headers as well as the library binary.

 Quick start
 -----------